-The life course data in the NEPS Starting Cohorts consists primarily of information on episodes of school attendance, participation in vocational preparation measures and vocational training or university education.
-Further it consists of information on exercise of compulsory or voluntary services (military module), employment and unemployment episodes, as well as spells of parental leave.
+The life course data in all NEPS starting cohorts mainly consists of information on episodes of school attendance, participation in vocational preparation measures and vocational training, university education, as well as of compulsory or voluntary services, employment and unemployment, and parental leave.
 We refer to these activities as main activities.

-The episodes, grouped by episode type, are recorded independently in separate modules.
-The aim of recording these activities is to obtain chronologically complete life histories on the employment and training careers of our respondents.
-This requires two different edition steps of the data:
+The episodes are grouped by type and recorded in separate modules.
+The aim of this recording is to capture chronologically complete life histories across key biographical areas of the respondents.
+This goal is supported by two data-guided measures: